North–South Line (Singapore): Woodlands extension

 The growth of the Mass Rapid Transit (MRT) system demonstrates the Government's commitment to develop a top-rate public transport system for the benefit of our people.
 Now [the Woodlands residents] too can enjoy the high quality service provided by the MRT...
 Achieving a world class land transport system takes time.
 Whether we can do so or not does not depend on the Government alone.
 It depends on all of us.
 If the people and the Government continue to work together, as we have done in the past, we will produce the economic growth and budget surpluses to build, not just a world-class transport system, but also the most attractive Singapore for our children to grow up in the 21st Century.

 — – Then-Prime Minister Goh Chok Tong, at the official opening of the Woodlands MRT line, on 10 February 1996.

-After the Branch Line (from the Jurong East to Choa Chu Kang stations) opened in 1990, the Woodlands MRT line was envisioned so as to close the gap between Yishun and Choa Chu Kang stations.
+After the Branch Line opened in 1990, the Woodlands MRT line was envisioned so as to close the gap between Yishun and Choa Chu Kang stations.
 Numerous changes were made to the number of stations for the extension mainly to accommodate the 1991 Concept Plan by the Urban Redevelopment Authority, which aimed to make Woodlands a regional centre for northern Singapore.

 During the initial planning of the line, Sembawang station was only intended as a provisional station, to be built at a later date due to the underdevelopment of Sembawang, and construction began on 19 November 1992.
 Sembawang station and Kranji station were later included in the construction after the second round of planning (construction began at the same time on 19 November 1992) and Sungei Kadut station was then omitted.
 Sungei Kadut will be built later if the town's population justifies the necessity for the station.

 During the construction, a total of 19 new trains were purchased for almost S$259 million for the new MRT line, designed by German company Siemens Aktiengesellschaft, to complement the 66 first-generation C151 trains.
 There was also a need to level the land covered in thick vegetation in Kadut, Woodlands and Sembawang for the MRT line.

 With the official opening of the Woodlands extension on 10 February 1996 by then Prime Minister Goh Chok Tong, the Branch Line was incorporated into the North–South Line.
 The extension was built at a cost of $1.2 billion.